 New Samsung Galaxy security risk

 The facial recognition security feature on the Samsung Galaxy S8 can be easily bypassed by using a picture of the owner, according to experts.
-The company's new flagship smartphone was launched in New York just last week, but already a YouTube channel called iDeviceHelp has found the security hole.
+The facial recognition security feature on the Samsung Galaxy S8 can be easily bypassed by using a picture of the owner, according to experts.

 Add your comments below